 There’s another thing you should know before you consider working with me.
 I believe in the free flow of ideas and open communication.
 To accomplish these objectives, I usually work on a flat-fee, negotiated in advance.
 That flat fee includes all discussions, idea exchanges and consultations regarding your project.
 This means you can freely discuss every aspect of your project, toss around ideas, ask questions… all without worrying about the clock ticking and the bill adding up.
 It’s a flat-fee.
 It’s all included.
 There’s no extra charge.
 We can talk for hours and your charges will not increase.
 Also, you should know that I have never accepted a “retainer” from a client.
 I don’t think retainers are a good idea for professionals in a service industry.
 Let me earn your trust and your business.
 That’s retainer enough for me.

 MBA’s like to write concise “mission statements” for businesses.
 I have a mission statement, too.
-It’s simple: I’m a communications attorney who has been in practice for thirty years and I have a ton of radio business experience.
+It’s simple: I’m a communications attorney who has been in practice for over thirty-five years and I have a ton of radio business experience.
 I help my broadcast clients make a lot of money.